Roughing it in Rosedale

 In 1824 William Botsford Jarvis bought a parcel of land east of Yonge Street and north of Bloor Street.
 On it, he built a house near what is now Rosedale Road.
 Jarvis’ wife, Mary, gave the homestead the name “Rosedale” from the wild roses that grew there.
 In the 1850’s William’s nephew, Edgar John Jarvis, acquired more land and began to develop Rosedale.
 His wife, Charlotte, was quoted years later in a newspaper interview: “It was difficult to sell Rosedale properties because Toronto women thought it was so far out of the city they could not get maids and were afraid of roughing it.”

 Today, with its tree-lined streets and trademark Victorian and Edwardian mansions, Rosedale is synonymous with classic luxury.
 To buy a house in Rosedale means making a serious financial commitment.
-In 2012, prices for a detached house ranged from 1.5 to over 6 million dollars.
+In 2013, prices for a detached house ranged from 1.5 to nearly 6 million dollars.

 Rosedale is bordered on the north by the Canadian Pacific railway tracks, on the south by Bloor St., on the west by Yonge St. and on the east by Moore Park ravine.
 It is accessible by the Don Valley Parkway and by Rosedale and Sherbourne subway stations.

 Rosedale is served by Rosedale Junior Public School, Whitney Junior Public School and Rosedale Heights School of the Arts.
 Branksome Hall, located on Elm Avenue, has offered private education for girls since 1903.
 Nearby Upper Canada College has been offering exclusive education to boys since 1829.